Client Services Charter 2016-19

 We are also committed to innovation and continually improving the ways that we interact with our clients and the quality of service that we provide.

-This Client Services Charter is developed under s18B of the Human Rights Commission Act 2005.
+This Client Services Charter below was developed under s18B of the Human Rights Commission Act 2005.
 It explains:

 - who we are